Ekter/fishe/Reports/Reports_Nino_Mulac/Report_21.md

 The TDS sensor can be powered either in 3.3V or 5V, I will use 5V for the same reason.
 But its output is between 0V and 2.3V, so I won't have to use any voltage divider, I can plug its output directly to the pico.

-The thermometer has a one-wire interface, so I can power it between 3V and 5V, but the output will have the same voltage(I think, I haven't found the answer), so I'll power it on the 3.3V bus.
+The thermometer has a one-wire interface, so I can power it between 3V and 5V, but the output will have the same voltage as the power voltage(I think, I haven't found the answer), so I'll power it on the 3.3V bus.

 The pH sensor must be powered on 5V, and its output is between 0V and 5V, so I'll have to use a voltage divider to plug it to the pico.